Marriages and Civil Unions:

 were permitted to marry.

-can now marry in a growing number of jurisdictions, including the District of Columbia, a few other states, including Belgium, Canada, the Netherlands, South
+can now marry in a growing number of jurisdictions, including -- as of 2014-MAR-01 -- 17 states and the District of Columbia, Belgium, Canada, the Netherlands, England, Wales, New Zealand South

-privileges have been restricted to heterosexual married couples in
+privileges, benefits, and protections have been restricted to heterosexual married couples throughout the U.S..

 ||Committed gay and lesbian couples can now get

 about 400 rights and privileges in the District of Columbia and a growing number of states where they are allowed to marry.
-The Defense of Marriage Act (DOAM)
+The Defense of Marriage Act (DOMA) once denied them federal rights and privileges of marriage.
+However, Section 3 of DOMA was declared unconstitutional by the U.S. Supreme Court, making 1,138 federal benefits availalble to some same-sex married couples.
+They have receive full marital

 Currently, the rights of loving, committed same-sex couples in North America is in a rapid state of flux.
 They

 are permitted to marry in the District of Columbia, Massachusetts, New York, and a growing number of other states.
-Elsewhere in the U.S., gay and
+In a few states, U.S., gay and

 lesbian couples may register their relationship in some states as civil unions